 - Equipment and supplies should be ready when staff and volunteers report for work.

-- Recover and secure equipment, merchandise, concessions items, signage, etc., immediately upon completion of the event.
+- Recover and secure equipment, merchandise, concessions items, signage and other materials immediately upon completion of the event.

-- Check equipment before storing: deflate balls to ensure they won’t crack; remove batteries from all electrical equipment (bull horns, radios, flashlights); clean and dry coolers and ice chests; remove tape from signs; check tents for damage and wetness.
+- Check equipment before storing.
+Deflate balls to help prevent cracking, remove batteries from electrical equipment such as bullhorns, radios and flashlights, clean and dry coolers and ice chests, remove tape from signs, and check tents for damage and wetness.

-- Parking consideration should be given for handicapped, LOC staff, media, VIP, volunteer, buses and emergency vehicles.
+- Parking consideration should be given for people with disabilities, LOC staff, media, VIPs, volunteers, buses and emergency vehicles.

 - Sound system malfunctions are always embarrassing, so check the system daily.

-- Some venues may need designated seating areas for athletes, handicapped, media, photographers, spectators and VIPs, with visible signage.
+- Some venues may need designated seating areas for athletes, people with disabilities, media, photographers, spectators and VIPs, with visible signage.

 - Most facilities will have a policy regarding uniformed security, but special consideration should be given to cash areas, parking lots, game officials’ escorts, crowd control and emotional participants.

-- Semi-final and final games of any youth or amateur tournament are very emotional, and a visible uniformed officer is recommended.
+- Semifinal and final games of any youth or amateur tournament can be highly emotional, and a visible uniformed officer is recommended.

 - Be aware of alcohol use in parking lots.